leochiu-a/universal-agents/README.md

 2. **Load skills on demand**: read `skills/*/SKILL.md` only when its trigger matches the task, then follow the prescribed workflow and output format.
 3. **Enforce rules whenever relevant**: if a task touches REST APIs, React components, or Git commits, preload the corresponding `.agents/rules/*.md` file and ensure all advice respects it.
 4. **Declare context in responses**: every reply must list which skills and rules were activated so users know which guardrails were applied.

-## Extending the rulebook

-1. **Add a skill**: create `.agents/skills/<skill-name>/SKILL.md` with trigger conditions, step-by-step execution, and output format.
-2. **Add a rule**: place domain guidance inside `.agents/rules/<rule>.md`, clearly outlining scope and constraints so future tasks can preload it.
-3. **Validate changes**: pair new artifacts with sample conversations or automated checks to prove agents load them correctly.

 ## Visual references